This blog was updated in February 2019.

-If you think the markets are going to start to head south again or feel the need to hedge your portfolio, you don’t necessarily have to sell your holdings to defend against a market downturn.
+If you have the view that markets will be a lot more volatile going forward or may even start to head lower overall for the year and would like to hedge your portfolio, you don’t necessarily have to sell your holdings to defend against a market downturn.

 So what’s a potential solution?

 BetaShares offers a series of “Bear” funds which trade on the ASX offering short exposure.
-There are two funds that provide short exposure to the S&P/ASX 200, and another fund providing short exposure to the US S&P 500 Index.
+There are two funds that provide short exposure to the Australian sharemarket, and another fund providing short exposure to the U.S. market.

 Let’s take a look at what these Bear funds do.